-Highlights: Arsenal 2 United 4 Video
+Classic Match: Arsenal 2 United 4

 We had no interest in rubbing their faces in it because of what happened before the game, saying: ‘this is what you get’.
 None of that.
 We never over-celebrated trophies, never mind a one-off game at Arsenal.
 We never gloated.
 It was never our way to rub people’s faces in it.
 Other teams did that to us, but we never did that.
 We were very humble in that respect.